 Explaining 'hazards' and 'risks'

-Hazard: A hazard is a situation that has the potential to harm a person.
+Hazard: A hazard is a situation or thing that has the potential to harm a person.

 Risk: A risk is the possibility that the harm (i.e. death, an injury or an illness) might occur when exposed to a hazard.

 For example, a worker is using a petrol-operated pump in a confined space, such as a well.
 In this situation, carbon monoxide is a hazard.
 The associated risk is the likelihood that the worker might suffer carbon monoxide poisoning while working in the confined space because of the operating pump.

 Some hazards may be more obvious than others because they are common and well known in a particular industry.
 Others may be more difficult to identify.
 It is important to work closely with workers and look at every task in the workplace to help identify all potential hazards.